Xgames123/dotfiles/README.md

 dotfiles that I use for arch linux but they should work on other oses

 ## Installing
-IMPORTANT: I think your old dotfiles get overwriten when you install the new ones so MAKE A BACKUP OF YOUR OLD DOTFILES
+IMPORTANT: Your old dotfiles get overwriten when you install the new ones so MAKE A BACKUP OF YOUR OLD DOTFILES

 ### linux install
 run